nodejs/undici/docs/README.md

 - half

-In this implementation of fetch, `request.duplex` must be set if `request.body` is `ReadableStream` or `Async Iterables`.
-And fetch requests are currently always be full duplex.
-More detail refer to [Fetch Standard.](https://fetch.spec.whatwg.org/#dom-requestinit-duplex)
+In this implementation of fetch, `request.duplex` must be set if `request.body` is `ReadableStream` or `Async Iterables`, however, fetch requests are currently always full duplex.
+For more detail refer to the [Fetch Standard.](https://fetch.spec.whatwg.org/#dom-requestinit-duplex).

 #### `response.body`